Treatment for Urinary Tract Infections in Marietta, GA

 Schedule an Appointment in Marietta, GA

-If you think you are experiencing symptoms of a urinary tract infection or have any additional questions on prevention, contact your physician today at Nikolas Symbas, MD (770) 428-4475 to schedule a consultation.
-You can also schedule an appointment online using our secure form.
+If you think you are experiencing symptoms of a urinary tract infection or have any additional questions on prevention, contact Dr. Symbas at (770) 428-4475 to schedule a consultation in Marietta.
+You can also schedule an appointment online.